 Create an Azure key vault and generate certificate

 - If you don't already have an Azure key vault, then create a new one using the guidance at Create a vault.

 - Create a certificate using the guidance at Add a certificate to Key Vault.

 - Download the newly generated certificate in CER format using the guidance at Export certificate from Key Vault.

-From the menu for your Azure Active Directory application, select Certificates & secrets.
+From the menu for your Microsoft Entra application, select Certificates & secrets.